sitegeist/fluid-components/Documentation/Documentation.md

 * `optional` (default: `false`): Declares if the parameter can be omitted when using the component
 * `default` (optional): A default value that will be used in case an optional parameter was omitted.
 The default value can alternatively be defined in the `fc:param` tag content.

-In addition to static values, the `default` attribute can also contain Fluid variables (mainly `{settings...}`) and ViewHelper calls, although this can lead to unexpected results depending on the ViewHelper used.
+In addition to static values, the `default` argument can also contain Fluid variables (mainly `{settings...}`) and ViewHelper calls, although this can lead to unexpected results depending on the ViewHelper used.
 For example, when using the `f:translate` ViewHelper, you should always specify the `extensionName` attribute.

 #### Examples